eloj/radix-sorting/README.md

 An alternative is to sort using indeces instead.
 You can think of it as assigning a number between `0` and `N-1` to each object to be sorted, and then returning a permutation of these numbers that represents the sorted order.
+Some know this by the name _argsort_.

 Example: Take as input the array `A = { 2, 42, 1 }`.
 Assuming zero-based indexing, the rank-array representing
 an ascending sort of the input is `R = { 2, 0, 1 }`.
 I.e `{ A[R[0]], A[R[1]], A[R[2]], ...
 A[R[N-1]]}` = `{ 1, 2, 42, ... }`